 A reader needs a padded headboard

 As I've been sourcing and planning for the cabin renovation, I've been thinking about doing a DIY padded headboard in the main bedroom.
 I'm a reader in bed, so I really like having a plush headboard to sit back against.
-The trick in the cabin bedroom though is that the bed frame is going to go up against a window.
-I've been thinking about king headboard ideas that are lower to the ground.
+The trick in the cabin bedroom is that the bed frame is going to go up against a window.
+So, I've been thinking about king headboard ideas that are lower to the ground.
 I don't want to block much of the window, but still would like a plush bed frame that feels good when you want to sit back and read.

 Anyways, in thinking about headboard plans for the cabin, it reminded me of this simple foam headboard that I made years ago for our main bedroom at home.

 Anyways, I scored a great queen bed frame without a headboard but then was stumped on headboard ideas.
-This was a quite a few years ago, before you started seeing floating headboards or other hanging headboards with wood, pipe, etc.
+This was quite a few years ago, before you started seeing floating headboards or other hanging headboards with wood, pipe, etc.

 With a very small budget, I knew that we weren't going to be able to afford to buy a tall upholstered headboard, so making a cheap DIY headboard was our plan.

-To be honest, when thinking about making our headboard, we just went with what we had on hand and didn't follow a diy tutorial.
+To be honest, when thinking about making our headboard, we just went with what we had on hand and didn't follow a tutorial.
 I've upholstered a chair and reupholstered a bench.
 I figured that making a DIY queen headboard would be pretty similar to both of those projects and just winged it.
-I get winging projects isn't always the best idea though, I'll share a little tutorial for how to build a headboard so you feel more confident!
+I get winging projects isn't always the best idea though.
+I'll share a little tutorial for how to build a headboard so you feel more confident!